svermeulen/vim-easyclip/README.md

 Note: Most of the yank functionality is shamelessly stolen and adapted from another plugin, yankstack, which can be found [here](https://github.com/maxbrunsfeld/vim-yankstack)

 One difference you'll find with yankstack is that it does not replace the most recent paste, and instead just moves the current register forward or backwards in the yank buffer.
-I find this works fine since I can usually remember the order that the yanks occurred in (and if I can't, the current yank is also printed in the status line every time it changes)
+In many cases you can remember the order of pastes (since you don't have it cluttered with deletes) so this is usually sufficient, but I do admit that yankring/yankstack-style swapping post-paste had it's uses, so I hope to look into adding this at some point (see todo below)

 Another difference worth noting is that the cursor position does not change when a yank occurs.